 It’s important to take notes (and ask questions) during this orientation as you’ll cover a lot of material, including warranty information.
 At David Weekley, this walk-through can take about two hours, says Bradley.
 “We want to make sure things are 100 percent complete.”

-Be prepared for closing
+Get ready for closing

 For most new home buyers — well, maybe, for most homebuyers period — closing is one of the most nerve-wracking parts of the process.
 You cross your fingers and hope nothing goes wrong with the loan.
 The best thing you can do is to make sure your loan documents are in order ahead of time, as well as have a cashier’s check ready for the amount you owe at closing.
 If you are working with a real estate agent, he or she can help you navigate the paperwork and terminology, as well as accompany you at your closing.